-15 Federal Register, Vol. 75, No. 52.
+14 Federal Register, Vol. 75, No. 52.
 March 18, 2010.
 Endangered and Threatened Wildlife and Plants: Threatened Status for Southern Distinct Population Segment of Eulachon.
 Final Rule.
 Department of Commerce, National Oceanic and Atmospheric Administration, National Marine Fisheries Service.
 13012-13024.

-16 Federal Register, Vol. 76, No. 3.
+15 Federal Register, Vol. 76, No. 3.
 January 5, 2011.
 Endangered and Threatened Wildlife and Plants: Designation of Critical Habitat for Southern Distinct Population Segment of Eulachon.
 Proposed Rule; request for comment.
 Department of Commerce, National Oceanic and Atmospheric Administration, National Marine Fisheries Service.
 515-536.

-17 National Marine Fisheries Service.
+16 National Marine Fisheries Service.
 September 2017.
 Recovery Plan for the Southern Distinct Population Segment of Eulachon (Thaleichthys pacificus).
 National Marine Fisheries Service, West Coast Region, Protected Resources Division, Portland, OR, 97232.

+and future generations.
+The backbone of building a firm foundation to apply ITEK to management has been pursuing strategies for meaningful inclusion of indigenous leadership and recognizing that ITEK is an indigenous science that contributes to the mission of the monument.
+The long-term planning needed to effectively apply ITEK to management hinges on empowering indigenous peoples within research, management, and policy who are well-positioned to work collaboratively from the agency to Native Hawaiian communities.
 These positions tap into community networks and enhance the longevity of management and meaningful relationships to Native Hawaiian communities.
 More than a decade of engaging with Native Hawaiian communities throughout Hawai'i and working closely with the Cultural Working Group reinforced the presence of Native Hawaiians in key research, management positions, and political advocacy.
 Many decades of this work have led to Mai Ka Pō Mai, the historic Native Hawaiian guidance document to be infused in all aspects of biocultural management.

 Mai Ka Pō Mai is an historic guidance document created to help integrate Hawaiian culture into the management of the Papahānaumokuākea Marine National Monument, created with involvement of multiple state and federal agencies and NGOs, including NOAA (see Kawaiola article).
-Mai Ka Pō Mai is a culmination of over 10 years of working collaboratively with the Native Hawaiian community, specifically the Papahānaumokuākea Native Hawaiian Cultural Working Group, and its managing agencies to provide an Indigenous perspective to help guide Papahānaumokuākea management (see Office of Hawaiian Affairs report).
+Mai Ka Pō Mai is a culmination of over 10 years of working collaboratively with the Native Hawaiian community, specifically the Papahānaumokuākea Native Hawaiian Cultural Working Group, and its managing agencies to provide an indigenous perspective to help guide Papahānaumokuākea management (see Office of Hawaiian Affairs report).
 It uses traditional concepts and cultural traditions related to Papahānaumokuākea in its structure to set a foundation for how management should be conducted that will be used to help the co-managers think about activities in (and about) Papahānaumokuākea through a Native Hawaiian perspective.
 This living document will guide research and management for years to come (see OHA info on Voices of Papahānaumokuākea).

-The application of ITEK is demonstrated through targeted approaches to: 1) position Indigenous communities at the core of management and policy as a co-manager, 2) support the integration of multiple knowledge systems to increase Native Hawaiian participation in research, management, education, and policy, and 3) respect and value the guidance of indigenous people who cultivate lasting relationships to Native Hawaiian communities.
+The application of ITEK is demonstrated through targeted approaches to: 1) position indigenous communities at the core of management and policy as a co-manager, 2) support the integration of multiple knowledge systems to increase Native Hawaiian participation in research, management, education, and policy, and 3) respect and value the guidance of indigenous people who cultivate lasting relationships to Native Hawaiian communities.